-- 1. What are the three fossil fuels discussed in the above story. coal, oil and natural gas - The organisms that fossil fuels were formed from lived many years ago and are different to the organisms that we get today.
+- 1. What are the three fossil fuels discussed in the above story. coal, oil and natural gas - 2.
+The organisms that fossil fuels were formed from lived many years ago and are different to the organisms that we get today.
 How many millions of years ago was this?

 300 million years ago - 3.
 The dead organisms are covered in sediments over time.
 Do you remember learning about sediments in Gr.
 5 Earth and Beyond and how sedimentary rock forms?
 Write a description of what sedimentation is.

-Sedimentation is when particles (either sand, rock, or organic material) settle on the bottom of a river or the ocean floor and over time form layers which begin to compact.

-4. What are the two main factors which turned the remains of organisms into fossil fuels deep under the layers of rock and mud?
+Sedimentation is when particles (either sand, rock, or organic material) settle on the bottom of a river or the ocean floor and - 4.
+What are the two main factors which turned the remains of organisms into fossil fuels deep under the layers of rock and mud?